Chart Color Schemes

 Austral - Greendale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 140 projects that could impact this region.
-Notable projects include Austral Plaza, Austral Village, Western Sydney Infrastructure Plan, and Austral Public School Upgrade.
-The following details projects likely to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 140 projects potentially impacting the area.
+Notable projects include Austral Village, Western Sydney Infrastructure Plan, Austral Public School Upgrade, and Eucalypt Grove Austral.
+The following details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.